BuildOnViction/docs/docs/general/faq.md

 !!! quote "Is TOMO an ERC-20 token?"
     Since Mainnet, TOMO is actually a TRC20 token on TomoChain’s own blockchain.

+!!! quote "What is a TRC-20 token?"
+	A TRC-20 token is a token/coin developed on the TomoChain blockchain.

 !!! quote "Where to store TOMO?
 How can I send TOMO to my wallet?"
     You can store TOMO in TomoWallet, TrustWallet, MetaMask, MyEtherWallet, Ledger and Trezor.

-	We recommend to store TOMO in MYETHERWALLET + TREZOR/LEDGER + METAMASK + Mist + Parity + Trust.
+	We recommend to store TOMO in TomoWallet.

 	Please, read more details here: [https://docs.tomochain.com/get-started/wallet/](https://docs.tomochain.com/get-started/wallet/)

 !!! quote "Can I send TOMO directly from my MyEtherWallet?"
-    Wait for new MyEtherWallet release.
+    Yes.
+MyEtherWallet now has TomoChain in the supported network list.
+	TOMO holders then can send TOMO using MyEtherWallet.

 !!! quote "How to connect Metamask / MyEtherWallet with TomoChain mainnet?"